 2. a curriculum vitae – no more than 2 pages.

 3. a personal statement of no more than 750 words in which the nominee explains his or her achievements in terms of vision, strategies, and methods.

 a. no more than two letters from a supervisor or colleague in the field of classics or foreign language teaching;

 b. no more than four letters from students and/or recent graduates or parents.

 Two of these letters may be expanded versions of the initial letters of nomination and support.

 5. portfolio materials—e.g., pedagogical materials, program flyers, class memorabilia, news clippings.
 The complete portfolio should contain no more than 10 items and should not exceed 20 pages or the electronic equivalent.

 Applicants will be compared and judged by quality rather than quantity of application materials and are asked to be selective rather than comprehensive.

 Award winners are selected by a subcommittee of the Joint Committee on the Classics in American Education, whose membership is selected equally from both the APA and the American Classical League.
-September 8, 2014, is the deadline for the receipt of nominations.
+November 7, 2014, is THE NEW EXTENDED DEADLINE for the receipt of nominations.

-Applications should be submitted to the ACL/APA Joint Committee on the Classics in American Education, c/o The American Philological Association.
-The APA's address is University of Pennsylvania, 220 South 40th Street, Suite 201E, Philadelphia PA 19104-3512.
+Applications should be submitted to the ACL/SCS Joint Committee on the Classics in American Education, c/o Society for Classical Studies.
+The SCS' address is University of Pennsylvania, 220 South 40th Street, Suite 201E, Philadelphia PA 19104-3512.
 Questions about the competition may be directed.to email@example.com.